warroyo/future-blog/TAP/remote-ssh-live-update/README.md

 ## Prerequisites

 * VSCode on your local workstation
-* [Tanzu Vscode plugin](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-vscode-extension-install.html) installed on local workstation(see configuration below)
+* [Tanzu Vscode plugin](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-vscode-extension-install.html) installed and enabled on the remote ssh setup.
+See the section below on enabling the plugin on the remote host
 * TAP running on a k8s cluster
 * A developer namespace setup in TAP
 * a linux host